-Developing poultry is one of the surest and fastest ways of bridging the animal protein in-take gap in developing countries of the world (Ensminger and Akubilo, 2002; Ufele and Ogbumuo, 2018).The high nutritive value, short cycle and relative cheap cost of production make poultry products the ideal animal protein source for feeding the world’s human population (Diarra and Devi, 2015; Oke et al., 2016).
+Poultry production is one of the surest and fastest ways of bridging the animal protein intake gap in developing countries of the world (Ensminger and Akubilo, 2002; Ufele and Ogbumuo, 2018).The high nutritive value, short-cycle and relatively cheap cost of production make poultry products one of the ideal animal protein sources for feeding the world’s human population (Diarra and Devi, 2015; Oke et al., 2016).
 Animal protein demand and supply gap among Nigerians has continued to widen, resulting in sub-optimal animal protein intake and consequently predisposing the people to animal protein malnutrition (Ekenyemet al., 2010).
 It is also the promising source of additional income and means of quick returns from investment (Ensminger and Akubilo, 2002).
 It is pertinent to note that about 10% of Nigerian population is engaged in poultry production making broiler production a rapid growing agricultural business (Agbede and Aletor, 2007).
 In Nigeria, poultry meat and eggs, offer considerable potential for meeting human needs for dietary animal protein (Folorunsho and Onibi, 2005).
 It is a source of lean protein for people with heart and cholesterol problems (Brooks, 2001).

-Consequently, research reports showed that feed is a critical input in monogastric production (Madubuike and Ekenyem, 2001; Ahaotu et al., 2013).
+However, research reports showed that feed is a critical input in monogastric production (Madubuike and Ekenyem, 2001; Ahaotu et al., 2013).
 Poultry production has been constrained by inadequate feed supply and high cost of conventional protein and energy sources (Atawodi et al., 2008; Ahaotu et al., 2013).
 Honey is one of the energy sources for poultry birds rich in essential nutrients such as sugars, proteins, vitamins and minerals (Sulieman et al., 2013).
-Honey is not only used for its nutritional benefits but also for its therapeutic effects on animals including broilers (Khan et al., 2007).
+Honey is not only used for its nutritional benefits but also for its therapeutic effects in animals including broilers (Khan et al., 2007).
 Vitamin C also plays a major role in the biosynthesis of corticosterone (Ahmadu et al., 2016).
 A primary glucocorticoid hormone involved in gluconeogenesis to enhance energy supply during stress (Frandson, 1986).
 The supplementation of birds with Vitamin C is one of the positive approaches to counteracting the negative effects of heat stress among chickens (Vathana et al., 2002).

-Heat stress is one of the most important factors harmfully affecting the health of the poultry (Khan et al., 2014).
+Heat stress is one of the most important factors that could affect the health of the poultry birds (Khan et al., 2014).
 Poultry experiences heat stress when there is high ambient temperature, accompanied by high relative humidity (Farooq et al., 2005).
-Various techniques are being practiced by the farmers to minimize the heat stress.
-Such methods include: nutritional therapies like use of low energy and high protein rations, adding vitamin C, honey, sodium bicarbonate, potassium chloride or aspirin in drinking water of birds, use of electric fans and pad cooling system, sprinkling of water through foggers and use of desert cooler (Farooq et al., 2005).
+Various methods are used by farmers to minimize the heat stress.
+Such methods include: nutritional therapies like use of low energy and high protein rations, addition of vitamin C, honey, sodium bicarbonate, potassium chloride or aspirin in drinking water of birds, use of electric fans and pad cooling system, sprinkling of water through foggers and use of desert cooler (Farooq et al., 2005).